 I want to highlight that brand promotion and credibility goes a long way in helping you to establish your website or blog online with guest blogging.

-I’ve made plenty of new friends from guest blogging on relevant and industry leading blogs in the past, so I know it works.
+I’ve made plenty of new connections, friends, clients just by guest blogging on relevant and industry-leading blogs in the past, so I know it works.

 I’d like you to check out the graphic below taken from an incredibly insightful and data-driven case study article over on BloggerJet by Tim Soulo.